60th Annual ASU/PNC Bank Economic Forecast Luncheon

 An accurate economic assessment for 2024 would be extremely useful.
 Providing such assessment is challenging.
 The prospects of a recession are diminishing but many unknowns remain.
 Concerns about inflation are not behind us.

 The Ukrainian conflict continues to contribute uncertainty for the global economy.
 Remote work practices place undue burden on commercial real estate with consequences for the refinancing of office space.
 Climate change effects have cost the U.S. economy billions in lost productivity.
-Locally, Arizona's West Valley is positioned for significant growth led by technology investments.
+Locally, Phoenix’s West Valley is positioned for significant growth led by technology investments.

 Join us at this year’s luncheon, where top national and regional experts will present their economic forecasts, and advice on these issues and more.